-Sarah Graham Kenan Hall, a dormitory housing 104 students and containing the ten-bed Genevieve Peltz Perry Infirmary, was opened in 1968.
-It is named in memory of Sarah Graham Kenan, whose foundation contributed generously to the College toward faculty salaries, scholarships, library resources, and the infirmary.
+Sarah Graham Kenan Hall, a residence hall housing 148 students was opened in 1968 and renovated in 2004.
+It is named in memory of Sarah Graham Kenan, whose foundation contributed generously to the College toward faculty salaries, scholarships, and library resources.